 –England: An Elegy

-I don’t really think much of highly militarised or “warrior” cultures, whether it is Romans or Spartans or, now, the Americans.
+I don’t really think much of highly militarised or “warrior” cultures, whether it is Romans or the Americans (ancient hypermascline cultures are highly problematic from a Christian point of view).
 There is something barbaric about a civilisation permanently committed to war.
 I don’t praise the medieval era much nowadays given the absurdly romanticised ideas about it in circles which I float around, however if there is one thing I hope or wish is true about it, it is that wars were affairs which were frowned upon and heavily circumscribed by the Church, soldiers who participated in war could not commune for a certain period of time and had to do penance whether or not the cause was just.
 (The precedent of course exists in the OT where King David was not allowed to build God’s Temple because he had killed many in war, see 1 Chronicles 22:8.)
 I can only hope that one day we could return to much more gentler times.